Skip to Content

 Habitatsfor hope

 What does saving birds and nature mean to you?
+Your donation can give more of the world’s birds a safe place to call home.

 Our planet’s most extraordinary places – mangroves, forests, wetlands and coasts – are home to thousands of unique species.
 Many are so vital that losing them could mean losing some of the most vulnerable birds forever.

-Yet, human activities are destroying and degrading these Key Biodiversity Areas (KBAs) and Important Bird and Biodiversity Areas (IBAs) around the world.
+Human activities are destroying and degrading these Key Biodiversity Areas (KBAs) and Important Bird and Biodiversity Areas (IBAs) around the world.

 Imagine this: an airport obliterating the Portuguese estuary where Europe’s largest gathering of Black-tailed Godwits once fed.